Top 10 Fast Bowlers in Indian Cricket History - India's Best Fast Bowlers Ranked

 6. Ishant Sharma – The Workhorse (Fastest: 152.6 km/h)

-Tall and relentless, Ishant matured into a dependable Test match-winner.
+Tall and relentless, Ishant matured into a dependable Test match-winner and one of the most consistent best fast bowlers in India.

 • Matches: 200+